fspivack/paropts/README.md

-# paropts
+# Paropts – A Bash Option Parser for Linux Scripts

-A tool for parsing command line options in Bash scripts, including an optional neatly-formatted help/usage function.
+A Bash tool for parsing command line options in shell scripts, including an optional neatly-formatted help/usage function.

 ## Usage